Travis d'Arnaud Preview, Player Props: Braves vs. Giants

 Travis d'Arnaud At The Plate

-- d'Arnaud has had at least one RBI in 35.8% of his games this year (19 of 53), with more than one RBI eight times (15.1%).
-He has also accounted for three or more of his team's runs in two contests.
+- In 35.2% of his games this season, d'Arnaud has notched at least one RBI.
+In eight of those games (14.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.

-- He has scored in 20 games this season (37.7%), including multiple runs in three games.
+- In 20 of 54 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.